 Ever wondered where your meat and eggs come from?
 A farm surely, but have you thought about what kind of farm, where that farm is, and how the animals are treated?

-Here are six things you need to know about high farm animal welfare.
+Here are six things you need to know about where your food comes from and what high farm animal welfare means:

 1. Free range is good, right?

-Free range is only a style of farming and you need to question by what measure products are proven free range and whether it ticks the other, very important animal welfare boxes.
+Free range is only a style of farming.
+You need to question how products are proven to be free range and whether it ticks the other, very important animal welfare boxes.

 A good barn operation is better than a poor free range operation with limited access to the outdoors, no access to litter inside the sheds so that the birds can forage and dust bath, poor ventilation system inside the sheds and overall not meeting the full behavioural needs based on the ‘Five Freedoms’ and strict standards set out by animal welfare experts.

-Independent accreditation and consumer trust is only as good as the standards that are represented.
-SPCA Blue Tick® stringent and enforceable standards are science-based, reflecting global best practise in high animal welfare, compiled by animal welfare experts and signed off by the SPCA Chief Scientific Officer.
+An independent accreditation is only as good as the welfare standards the animals are farmed to.
+SPCA Blue Tick requires approved farmers to farm according to its stringent and enforceable standards that are science-based, reflecting global best practise in high animal welfare.
+The SPCA Blue Tick standards go above the required minimum standards set out by government, are compiled by animal welfare experts and signed off by the SPCA Chief Scientific Officer.
+Consumers need to question and understand the standards and policies of animal welfare accreditation schemes.

 Consumer trust requires evidence and that evidence can’t be a ‘once off’.
-The SPCA Blue Tick® standards are audited by trained third party auditors and then approved by the SPCA.
-Independent auditing is conducted annually, including unannounced audits throughout the year so that shoppers can be assured the standards are maintained all year round.
+The SPCA Blue Tick standards are audited by trained third party auditors and then approved by the SPCA.
+Independent auditors visit approved farms annually, as well as unannounced throughout the year to ensure farmers are farming to SPCA's standards.
+During the audit, the packing area is also audited to ensure that processes and procedures are being followed.
+This process helps the SPCA provide shoppers the assurance that the standards are maintained and monitored continually.

 6. Do your homework